jipolanco/Circulation.jl/README.md

-# Circulation
+# Circulation.jl

-Computation of circulation from GP data.
+Computation of velocity circulation statistics from Navier--Stokes and Gross--Pitaevskii data.

-Most of the code is in the two local modules `GPFields` and `Circulation`.
+Most of the code is in the two submodules `GPFields` and `GPStatistics`.

 ## Setup